-We are thrilled with the overwhelmingly positive response to this course.
-It filled up in less than two weeks.
-We are already in the beginning stages of planning trips for the summer of 2019.
-If you are interested in these or would like to keep up with the project please signup here.
+We are thrilled with the overwhelmingly positive response to our first EDUCA course.
+The course filled up in less than two weeks and because of the hefty waiting list we decided to hold four courses this year.
+Check our newly released dates for 2019!
+If you can’t make any of these this year but would like to keep up with the project please signup here.

 Location: El Salvador

-Includes: 3-credit course, shared housing at Lake Coatepeque, all meals and all in-country transportation.
-Transportation from airport available in groups on arrival and departure days.
+Includes: 3-credit course, meals, shared housing at Lake Coatepeque, and all in-country transportation, including group transportation from/to the airport on designated arrival and departure days.

-Through an immersive experience, teachers learn visual literacy skills, practice global cultural awareness and develop a deep understanding of the culture, history and art of the Central American region.
-In addition, teachers integrate new knowledge about notions of place, identity, representation, and transnationalism.
-During the immersion we will visit cultural sites, work with historically important archives, discuss readings and hear from Salvadoran and Central American scholars.
-Together we will explore counter-stories that challenge the widespread narrative about Central America.
+Through an immersive experience, teachers learn visual literacy skills, practice global cultural awareness, and develop a deep understanding of the culture, history and art of Central America.
+Teachers will also integrate new notions of place, identity, representation, and transnationalism.
+During the immersion, we will visit cultural sites, work with historically important archives, discuss readings and hear from Salvadoran and Central American scholars.
+Together we will explore counter-stories that challenge widespread narratives about Central America.

 The course equips teachers with multidisciplinary content, curricular resources, and methods of inquiry to employ in their K-12 classrooms.
-Outcomes include the development of culturally-relevant content, implementation of teaching strategies per Common Core standards, and creation of support networks amongst educators.
-The program disseminates knowledge of El Salvador; provides opportunities for educators to experience history, politics, language, and culture of the country first hand.
-It effectively brings El Salvador into the classroom while making way for the inclusion of ALL cultures and backgrounds, fostering community and a sense of belonging.
+Outcomes include the development of culturally-relevant content, implementation of teaching strategies within Common Core standards, and creation of support networks among educators.
+The program disseminates knowledge of El Salvador and provides opportunities for educators to experience first hand the history, politics, language, and culture of the country.
+It effectively brings El Salvador into the classroom while making way for the inclusion of all cultures and backgrounds, fostering community and a sense of belonging.
 At the end of this course, teachers will be able to extend this model of study to other regions and cultures.

 Muriel Hasbun is an artist and educator specializing in the art and culture of El Salvador.
 Her expertise focuses on issues of cultural identity and memory, while generating socially engaged art projects.
 Through an intergenerational, transnational and transcultural lens, Hasbun constructs contemporary narratives and establishes a space for dialogue where individual and collective memory spark new questions about identity and place.